Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 ### Preventing keyboard input events

 Use `Prevent()` to prevent input events.
 You can prevent input events either by default or through a condition.
 All locked keys are stored in the `LockedKeys` collection.
-The keys will be locked until you call the `Release()` method or you complete the application.
+The keys will be locked until you call the `Release()` method or complete the application.

 ```c#
 var keyboard = new KeyboardManipulator();